stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 is the one I gave above: if pip wants to build a dependency it downloaded, how does it know what to download to even start executing the setup script?
 Yes, it can assume it needs setuptools, but it's just an assumption.
-And you don't have setuptools in your environment, so how does pip know that it's needed to build this package or that package?
+And you don't necessarily have setuptools in your environment, so how does pip know that it's needed to build this package or that package?
 And more in general, why would it have to use setuptools at all, instead of something else?

 In any case, they decided that anybody that want to write their own tool to package should be able to do so, and therefore you need just another meta step